VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

 Command Line
 ~~~~~~~~~~~~

-To test that everything is functional, start up the platform running in the background:
+To test that the configuration was successful, start an instance of VOLTTRON in the background:

 .. code-block:: console

         volttron -vv -l volttron.log >/dev/null 2>&1&

-Since the default ``volttron-cfg`` is used, the listener, master_driver, platform_historian, vcp, and vc agents should have all started automatically.
-This can be checked with using ``volttron-ctl status``.
-An example output:
+If the example ``volttron-cfg`` responses were used, the listener, master_driver, platform_historian, vcp, and vc agents should have all started automatically.
+This can be checked using ``volttron-ctl status``.

+The output should look similar to this:

 .. code-block:: console